Chris Brown: Relationships

-In February 2012, Rihanna and Brown dropped surprise remixes to their singles Turn Up The Music and Birthday Cake, which all but alluded to a reconciliation.
+From 2007 to 2009, Brown dated singer Rihanna until their highly publicized domestic violence case.
+In 2010, Brown briefly dated professional model Jasmine Sanders.
+In 2011, Brown briefly dated media personality Draya Michele.
+Later during the same year, Brown began dating Karrueche Tran.
+In February 2012, Rihanna and Brown released remixes to their singles "Turn Up the Music" and "Birthday Cake", leading observers to speculate about their relationship.
 In January 2013, Rihanna confirmed that she and Brown had resumed their romantic relationship, stating, "It's different now.
 We don't have those types of arguments anymore.
 We talk about shit.
 We value each other.
 We know exactly what we have now, and we don't want to lose that."
 Speaking of Brown, Rihanna also said, "He's not the monster everybody thinks.
 He's a good person.
 He has a fantastic heart.
 He's giving and loving.
 And he's fun to be around.
 That's what I love about him – he always makes me laugh.
 All I want to do is laugh, really – and I do that with him".
-Rihanna and Brown collaborated again on a duet song off Rihanna's Unapologetic album titled Nobody's Business.
+Rihanna and Brown collaborated again on "Nobody's Business", a duet song off Rihanna's Unapologetic album.
+The song was noted by critics as a public response by the couple towards the public perception of their intimacy.
 In a May 2013 interview, Brown stated that he and Rihanna had broken up again.
-He subsequently reunited with Tran, but they parted ways following confirmation of Brown's daughter with Nia Guzman in 2015.
-His breakup with Tran inspired several songs off his albums Royalty and Heartbreak on a Full Moon.
-Later in 2015, Brown was rumored to be dating British Pop Singer Rita Ora.
-In 2017, Brown dated model Vanessa Vargas.
-Later in 2017 and 2018, Brown dated Indonesian pop singer Agnez Mo.
-Brown and Mo also released a single together entitled "Overdose".
-In 2019, Brown dated model Indya Marie who he had met while filming a music video with Eric Bellinger for their collaboration Type a Way.
+He subsequently reunited with Tran but they split up shortly aftwards.
+Brown is the father of one son and two daughters.